Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents have good access to transport, with an average distance of 273 meters to the nearest stop.
-Service frequency is high, with an average of 126 trips per day across all routes, which translates to approximately 10 weekly trips per individual stop.
+Residents' proximity to these stops is rated good, with an average distance of 273 meters to the nearest stop.
+The service frequency across all routes averages 126 trips per day, which translates to about 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport